elliotwutingfeng/NUSCSMODS/_posts/CS3103/2020-10-27-cs3103-lecture-11-sdn-software-defined-network.md

 	- Equipment vendor write the code
     - Long delay to introduce new features

 > Even if you standardised something, every vendor must agree to it.
 This would take some time because most vendors would not change it as they need to retest everything.
-Once somethig is deploy, it is very hard to change the software
+Once something is deploy, it is very hard to change the software

 # Networking as a discipline
 - Other fields in the system: OS, DB, DS